singularityware/singularityware.github.io/pages/docs/user-docs/action-build.md

 Use care with this option: you may get results that you did not expect.

 ### `--section`
-If you only want to build a single section of your Recipe file use the `--section` option.
-For instance, if you have edited the `%environment` section of a long Recipe and don't want to completely re-build the container, you could re-build only the `%environment` section like so:
+If you only want to build a single section of your Singularity recipe file use the `--section` option.
+For instance, if you have edited the `%environment` section of a long Singularity recipe and don't want to completely re-build the container, you could re-build only the `%environment` section like so:

 ```
 $ sudo singularity build --section environment image.simg Singularity
 ```

-Under normal build conditions, the Recipe file is saved into a container's meta-data so that there is a record showing how the container was built.
+Under normal build conditions, the Singularity recipe file is saved into a container's meta-data so that there is a record showing how the container was built.
 Using the `--section` option may render this meta-data useless, so use care if you value reproducibility.

 ### `--notest`
 If you don't want to run the `%test` section during the container build, you can skip it with the `--notest` option.
 For instance, maybe you are building a container intended to run in a production environment with GPUs.
 But perhaps your local build resource does not have GPUs.
 You want to include a `%test` section that runs a short validation but you don't want your build to exit with an error because it cannot find a GPU on your system.